Matronymic: Mongolia

 While most Mongolian names today are patronymic, some Mongolians are known to be matronymic.
 This could be due to, for example, an absence of the father such as in the case of Punsalmaagiin Ochirbat, the first elected president of Mongolia.

 Philippines

-Filipino names legally have the maiden name of the child's mother as a middle name as opposed to Anglo-American use of secondary or tertiary given names.
-Filipino children born to unwed mothers, if not claimed by the father nor adopted by anyone else, automatically bear their mother's maiden name and sometimes middle name.
+Filipino names legally use the maiden name of the child’s mother as a middle name as opposed to the Anglo-American use of additional given names.
+Filipino children born to unwed mothers, if not legally claimed by the father nor adopted by anyone else, automatically bear their mother’s maiden name as their surname and sometimes her middle name as her siblings would.

 Taiwan

 Amis people's daughter names are followed by the mother's name, while a son's name is followed by his father's name.
-Whereas the Seediqs often get to choose which of their parents’ name to go after their own.
+Seediqs often get to choose which of their parents’ name to go after their own.

 Vietnam

 Some Vietnamese names also function this way, as less of a "tradition" than a style or trend, in which the mother's maiden name is the child's middle name.